 Best cards for 0% intro APR

-The best 0% intro APR card for you will depend on several factors, including which card you qualify for, the credit limit you need, rewards or perks offered by the card, and the cost of fees.
+The best 0% intro APR card for you will depend on several factors, including which card you qualify for, the credit limit you need, the card’s rewards or perks and the cost of fees.
 Some cards to consider include:

-The 0% intro rate lasts for 14 months and applies to new purchases as well as balance transfers.
+The 0% intro rate lasts for 14 months and applies to new purchases and balance transfers.
 The balance transfer fee is 3% of each transfer during the introductory period and 5% for transfers made after that.
 After the introductory rate expires, the regular interest rate is variable, between 11.99% and 22.99%, depending on your credit and the prime rate.
 There is no annual fee.

 The Discover it Cash Back also offers 5% bonus cash back in selected categories each quarter, on up to $1,500 in combined spending each quarter, after you activate, then 1%.
 All other purchases earn 1%.

-The 0% intro rate lasts for new purchases for 18 months after you open the account.
-Balance transfers made within four months of opening the account will carry 0% interest for 18 months from the first transfer date.
-The balance transfer fee is either $5 or 3% of the balance transfer, whichever is higher.
+The 0% intro rate for new purchases lasts 12 months after you open the account.
+However, balance transfers made within four months of opening the account will carry 0% interest for 21 months from the first transfer date.
+The balance transfer fee is either $5 or 5% of the balance transfer, whichever is higher.
 After the introductory rate expires, the regular interest rate is 13.74% to 23.74% variable, depending on your creditworthiness.
 There is no annual fee, but the card does not offer rewards.

-This card offers a 0% introductory rate on purchases for the first 15 months, but it does not apply to balance transfers.
+This card offers a 0% introductory rate on purchases and balance transfers for the first 15 months.
 After the introductory period, the card’s regular interest rate is 14.99% to 23.74% variable.
 There is no annual fee.